PerfectlySoft/Perfect/README.md

 ### Documentation
 [Get started working with Perfect](https://github.com/PerfectlySoft/PerfectDocs), deploy your apps, and find more detailed help by consulting our reference library.

 We welcome contributions to Perfect’s documentation.
-If you spot a typo, bug, or other errata, or have additions or suggestions to recommend, please [create a pull request or log an issue in JIRA](http://jira.perfect.org:8080/servicedesk/customer/portal/1/user/login?destination=portal%2F1).
+If you spot a typo, bug, or other errata, or have additions or suggestions to recommend, please create a pull request or issue in Github.

 ### Community
 We all need a little help now and then.
 If you do too, don’t be shy, ask us or the friendly and supportive Perfect community: